Netrohub/NetroHub/TURNSTILE_SETUP.md

 # Cloudflare Turnstile Setup Guide

 ## Overview
-This guide explains how to configure Cloudflare Turnstile for your NetroHub application to fix the error 300031 (widget crashed) issue.
+This guide explains how to configure Cloudflare Turnstile for your NXO application to fix the error 300031 (widget crashed) issue.

 ## Environment Variables Required